axellarsstenson/conwayslife/README.md

 ## Overview

-Version of John Conway's famous (some might say infamous, Conway himself hated the game since it overshadowed his much more important work) Game of Life.
+Javascript version of John Conway's famous Game of Life (some might say infamous, Conway himself hated the game since it overshadowed his much more important work).

 ## Rules